valkobarnabas/valkobarnabas.github.io/tmodules/readme.md

 This project was headed by Professor Paul Terwilliger, with undergraduate contributors Kevin Kauflin, Barnabás Valkó, and Hanyi Wu.
 The graduate mentor for the project was Jimmy Vineyard.

 This website and the data user herein was designed and derived by Barnabás Valkó (UW–Madison Mathematics and Statistics, B.S.
 2027).
 Please feel free to address feedback to [bvalko(at)wisc(dot)edu](mailto:bvalko@wisc.edu).

+Many of the calculations in this paper were performed using the R programming language.
+The graph layouts were generated using R along with data from Wikipedia.